-Module Lesson and ALL Block Week and Day Teacher-Guided Component Independent Work Component Independent Work Component Lesson 4 ALL Block: Week 1, Day 3 Reading and Speaking Fluency/GUM Overview: With teacher guidance, all students are introduced to fluency texts and practice reading aloud, including in funny voices.
+Module Lesson and ALL Block Week and Day Teacher-Guided Component Independent Work Component Independent Work Component 1 Q Printed Materials: Unit 2, Week 1, Day 2: Independent Reading: Teacher Guide Informational Reading Prompt Bookmarks Directions for Introducing the Independent Reading Prompt Bookmarks (one to display) la des coduct West la deservadoret Des din a Lesson 3 ALL Block: Week 1, Day 3 Reading and Speaking Fluency/GUM Overview: With teacher guidance, all students are introduced to fluency texts and practice reading aloud, including in funny voices.
 Learning Target: I can read a text aloud fluently and accurately, and use the context to self-correct when I make mistakes.
-(RF.3.4c) With teacher guidance, ELLs are introduced to a fluency excerpt from the module lessons and practice reading aloud, including in funny voices.
+(RF.4.4c) With teacher guidance, ELLs are introduced to a fluency excerpt from the module lessons and practice reading aloud, including in funny voices.
 They participate in a Language Dive to better understand the meaning of the excerpt.
 See the Unit 2, Week 1, Day 3: Reading and Speaking Fluency/GUM: Teacher Guide for instruction that has been differentiated for ELLs.
-Printed Materials: • Unit 2, Week 1, Day 3: Reading and Speaking Fluency/GUM: Teacher Guide Independent Work Overview: Students work in pairs practicing reading aloud fluently and accurately.
+Printed Materials: Unit 2, Week 1, Day 3: Reading and Speaking Fluency/GUM: Teacher Guide Independent Work Overview: Students work in pairs practicing reading aloud fluently and accurately.
 Learning Target: I can read a text aloud fluently and accurately, and use the context to self-correct when I make mistakes.
-(RF.3.4c) ELLs complete the same activities as other students.
+(RF.4.4c) ELLs complete the same activities as other students.
 Printed Materials: N/A Independent Reading Overview: All students follow a task card to read for 5 minutes and then choose and respond to a prompt in their independent reading journals.
-Learning Target: I can read my free choice text independently for 5 minutes.
-(RI.3.10) I can choose and respond to an appropriate reading prompt.
-(RI.3.1) ELLs complete the same activities as other students.
+Learning Target: I can read my research reading text independently for 5 minutes.
+(RI.4.10) ELLs complete the same activities as other students.
 Printed Materials: N/A

-Module Lesson and ALL Block Week and Day Teacher-Guided Component Independent Work Component Independent Work Component Lesson 5 ALL Block: Week 1, Day 4 Reading and Speaking Fluency/GUM Overview: With teacher guidance, all students are introduced to fluency texts and practice reading aloud, including in funny voices.
+ALL 4M1 UNIT 2 SAMPLE CALENDAR (Continued) Module Lesson and ALL Block Week and Day Teacher-Guided Component Independent Work Component Independent Work Component Lesson 4 ALL Block: Week 1, Day 4 Reading and Speaking Fluency/GUM Overview: With teacher guidance, all students are introduced to fluency texts and practice reading aloud, including in funny voices.
 Learning Target: I can read a text aloud fluently and accurately and use the context to self-correct when I make mistakes.
-(RF.3.4a, RF.3.4c) With teacher guidance, ELLs are introduced to a fluency excerpt from the module lessons and practice reading aloud, including in funny voices.
+(RF.4.4a, RF.4.4c) With teacher guidance, ELLs are introduced to a fluency excerpt from the module lessons and practice reading aloud, including in funny voices.
 They participate in a Language Dive to better understand the meaning of the excerpt.
 See the Unit 2, Week 1, Day 4: Reading and Speaking Fluency/GUM: Teacher Guide for instruction that has been differentiated for ELLs.
-Printed Materials: • Unit 2, Week 1, Day 4: Reading and Speaking Fluency/GUM: Teacher Guide fluency/GUM: Teacher Guide Independent Work Overview: Students work in pairs practicing reading aloud fluently and accurately.
+Printed Materials: • Unit 2, Week 1, Day 4: Reading and Speaking Fluency/GUM: Teacher Guide Independent Work Overview: Students work in pairs practicing reading aloud fluently and accurately.
 Learning Target: I can read a text aloud fluently and accurately, and use the context to self-correct when I make mistakes.
-(RF.3.4c) ELLs complete the same activities as other students Printed Materials: N/A Independent Reading Overview: All students follow a task card to read for 5 minutes and then choose and respond to a prompt in their independent reading journals.
-Learning Target: I can listen carefully and ask questions of others about their research reading.
-(RI.3.10, SL.3.1) ELLs complete the same activities as other students Printed Materials: N/A
+(RF.4.4c) ELLs complete the same activities as other students.
+Printed Materials: N/A Independent Reading Overview: All students follow a task card to read for 5 minutes and then choose and respond to a prompt in their independent reading journals.
+Learning Target: I can read my research reading text independently for 5 minutes.
+(RI.4.10) ELLs complete the same activities as other students.
+Printed Materials: N/A Lesson 5 FLEX DAY Use this day to meet the needs of your students based on their ongoing or formal assessments in the module lessons. (continued)